SAP-samples/cloud-espm-cloud-native/README.md

 * In the above configuration the Hystrix command key is referred as `taxCommandKey` and the Thread pool command key is referred as  `taxThreadPoolKey`.
 The `coreSize` is set to 15 which means it will start with a load of 15 threads and can burst up to a  `maximumSize` of 80 threads when necessary.
 The `maximumSize` settings takes effect only when `allowMaximumSizeToDivergeFromCoreSize`     is set to true.
 To gain a few seconds of breathing room the requests are parked in a queue by configuring `maxQueueSize` and      `queueSizeRejectionThreshold`.
 The property `timeoutInMilliseconds` is configured to override the default timeout(1000ms).
 If the tax     service is unavailable till the configured value, then the caller will observe a timeout and a fallback method will be invoked.

-To see the Hystrix Thread Pool Configuration in action we will use Apache JMeter as performance benchmarking tool.
+To see the Hystrix Thread Pool Configuration in action, we will use Apache JMeter as performance benchmarking tool.
 * Download [Apache JMeter](https://jmeter.apache.org/download_jmeter.cgi).
 * Launch Apache JMeter by running /bin/jmeter.bat or /bin/jmeter.sh (based on your Operating System)
 * The number of concurrent request that can be handled by Sales Order Service is configured in application.properties(/sale-service/src/main/resources/).